rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 ## GitHub

 * There is a [global organisation](http://github.com/rladies) to collect all material related to R-Ladies in one place, so it's easier to know what's out there and get inspired by what other chapters did.
-Contact any of the admins (e.g. @hannah) of the
-  GitHub organisation to be added as a member.
+Ask to be added as a member in the `#new_chapters` channel of the organizers slack.
-* If you have presentations, please add them all to one repo for your chapter, e.g., meetup-presentations_london.
+* If you have presentations, please add them all to one repo for your chapter, e.g., `meetup-presentations_london`.
 If you have code for a workshop you can add it to the repository or ask us to create a new repository for that.
-Please name it location_*, e.g., london_20161130_h2o-and-r.
+Please name it location_*, e.g., `london_20161130_h2o-and-r`.